 The purpose of this program is to provide early funding for innovative projects in the field of integrative medicine including basic, translational, and clinical research.
 Funds will be awarded on a competitive basis, as pilot grants of $25,000 to $50,000, with up to four grants available each annual funding cycle.

-The Osher Pilot Research Grants provide seed grants to support collaborative projects consistent within the four domains of research within the Osher Center’s new 2021-2026 Strategic Plan:
+The Osher Pilot Research Grants provide seed grants to support collaborative projects consistent within the following domains of research within the Osher Center’s evolving 2021-2026 Strategic Plan: